memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 Let's start with a simple algorithm:

-Given an array of 200 floating point numbers
+Given an array of 200 floating point numbers:
 1. scale it to a dynamic factor
 2. offset the resulting array using an arbitrary number
 3. get the average of that new array